 - Shunpike – A shunpike is a road people use to avoid paying a toll or fare.

-- Sinistra, Aurora – The Latin sinister means “on the left.”
+- Sinistra, Aurora – The Latin sinister means "on the left."
 In ancient cultures (such as the Babylonians), the left side was often associated with evil, black magic, or bad luck.
 The left side of the brain is responsible for both logic and analysis – important qualities for astronomy.
 Sinistra is also a star in the constellation of Ophiuchus, the Serpent Bearer.

 - Sirius (Black) – Sirius was named after the star Sirius, which is also known as the Dog Star or Great Dog (Canis Major).
-Located in the Canis Major constellation, it is the brightest star in the sky, often called “scorching,” which quite suits his personality.
+Located in the Canis Major constellation, it is the brightest star in the sky, often called "scorching," which quite suits his personality.
 In Egyptian mythology, the star Sirius is where it was believed the souls of humans traveled to after death.
 The star had such importance that all the temples were built to align with its path across the sky.
 Archaeologists have discovered that long tunnels or airshafts in the Great Pyramid make the stars visible in the daytime and that the view is the part of the sky where Sirius appears.
-It is thought that the shafts were meant to guide one’s soul to Sirius.
+It is thought that the shafts were meant to guide one's soul to Sirius.
 This is very interesting considering the manner in which Sirius died.

 - Skeeter – "Skeeter" is short for "mosquito."
 As most people can attest, mosquitoes are among the most annoying insects on this planet.